Skip to content

 • A penny saved is a penny earned.”

-While comforting, these slogans may now create false security.
-Sometimes, taking one slow step isn’t enough to keep up with accelerating change.
-Saving pennies in a rapidly shifting economy can feel like rearranging deck chairs on a sinking ship.
+While comforting, these slogans can now create false security.
+Sometimes, one slow step isn’t enough to keep up with accelerating change.
+Saving pennies in a volatile economy can feel like rearranging deck chairs on a sinking ship.

-Static wisdom creates the illusion of stability at the exact moment agility, critical thinking, and experimentation are most necessary.
+Static wisdom creates the illusion of stability at the exact moment agility, critical thinking, and experimentation are most needed.

 Nonlinear Lives Demand Nonlinear Thinking